andycranston/raritan-lupload/README.md

 -- autoRestart:=yes
 ```

-Note: the above comments must exactly for this to feature work.
+Note: the above comments must be exactly as shown above for this to feature work.

 ## Default arguments